Geothermal Energy: Sustainable Energy Source

 Manufacturers rely on lithium-ion batteries to power electric vehicles (EVs).
 However, there is a lithium shortfall worldwide, which is causing EV production plans to be delayed.

-Lithium is a critical component in electric vehicle batteries, and the majority of it is mined from rock or brine.
+Lithium is a critical component in electric vehicle batteries, most of which is mined from rock or brine.
 Australia was the global leader in lithium mine production in 2021, with an estimated production of 55,000 metric tonnes.
 Chile and China came in second and third, with 26,000 and 14,000 metric tonnes of lithium production, respectively.

 According to the USGS, the United States has nearly 8 million metric tonnes in reserve, placing it among the top five countries in the world.
 However, there is only one operational lithium mine in the United States: Albemarle’s Silver Peak in Nevada.